AfyaNarh/AV-simple_shell/README.md

 Features

 	Display a prompt and wait for the user to type a command.

 	 A command line always ends with a new line.

 	If an executable cannot be found, print an error message and display the prompt again.

 	Handle errors.

-	Handling the “end of file” condition (Ctrl+D)
+	Handling the “end of file” condition (Ctrl+D).

-	Handling the command line with arguments
+	Handling the command line with arguments.

-	Handle the PATH
+	Handle the PATH.

-Support the exit features and the exit status
+Support the exit features and the exit status.

-	Handle the Ctrl-C to not terminate the shell
+	Handle the Ctrl-C to not terminate the shell.

-	Handling the command separator ;
+	Handling the command separator.

-	Handling && and || logical operators
+	Handling && and || logical operators.

-	Handle variable replacements $? and $$
+	Handle variable replacements $? and $$.

-	Handle the comments #
+	Handle the comments #.

-Support the history feature
+Support the history feature.

 Support the file input

 Installation: Getting HSH